FindPurpose/P3-Application-Developer-Skills-Bootcamp/README.md

 * `Player` is a class that represents a chess player
 * `Club` is a class that represents a chess club (including `Player`s)
 * `ClubManager` is a manager class that allows to manage all clubs (and create new ones)
+* `Tournament` is a class that represents a Tournaments
+* `TournamentManager` is a manager class that allows to manage all tournaments (and create new ones)

 ### Screens